We Can Help Manage Your Aina Haina Rental Property

 - Detailed check-in inspections

-- Negotiating and executing lease terms
+- Negotiating and executing lease terms for leases & lease renewal inspections

 - Collection of deposits and monthly rents

-- Easy to read online statements
+- Easy to read monthly online statements

-- Provide and supervise maintenance and repairs
+- Provide and supervise repairs and maintenance coordination

 - Enforcement of lease terms and condominium rules